 Christmas Hope

-Part of becoming an adult and finding happiness is a process of trying to find your own true meaning of Christmas.
-We are all in our own version of Dicken’s “A Christmas Carol” trying to sort through our lives and be a little less Scrooge and a little more Fezziwig.
-The quest at its foundation is a search for hope.
+Part of becoming an adult—and finding true happiness—is the process of discovering your own meaning of Christmas.
+In a way, we’re all living out our own version of Dickens’ A Christmas Carol, trying to sort through our lives and become a little less Scrooge and a little more Fezziwig.
+At its foundation, this journey is a search for hope.

-“Senior Angel A man down on Earth needs our help.
+Senior Angel: A man down on Earth needs our help.

-Clarence Splendid.
+Clarence: Splendid.
 Is he sick?

-Senior Angel No, worse.
-He’s discouraged.”
+Senior Angel: No, worse.
+He’s discouraged.

 This entry was posted in Uncategorized.
 Bookmark the permalink.